Wordpress VS Squarespace: What’s the difference?

 Of course, there is no rule dictating which platform you should choose for your business, and these are merely guidelines.
 It all comes down to time, costs and confidence.

-However, if you’re still not sure which is best for you, why not give the team at (hug) a call?
+However, if you’re still not sure which is best for you, we’re here to help.
 We’re experts in the building and maintenance of both Squarespace and Wordpress websites, and can help with everything from design and concepts to coding, troubleshooting and upkeep.
-Whatever your business and whatever your budget, (hug) will get you online in no time.